 If reconciling your business banking accounts is a monthly chore you dread, read on.
 We’re about to make your life easier.
 Simply download this bank reconciliation template and follow these five easy steps:

-Step 1: Enter dates and balances.
+Step 1: Enter dates and balances in the bank reconciliation template.

 Enter the bank statement date and ending bank balance along with the ending book balance in the designated cells as illustrated here.
 Note: The book balance is the balance in your accounting records such as Quickbooks or other records.